MrWalkmanDev/AdaptiSound/Documentation/Features.md

 ### AdaptiTrack

-The `AdaptiveTrack` node was replaced by `AdaptiTrack`, a more complete node with new features.

 The main function of `AdaptiTrack` is to reproduce the following structure:

 | Intro | Loops | Outro |